laganzonj/CSST106-CS4B/4B-LAGANZON-EXER2/README.md

-# CSST106 - Perception and Computer Vision: Exercise 2 Documentation
+# CSST106 - Perception and Computer Vision: Exercise 2 : Feature Extraction and Object
+Detection

 ## Overview
 This document outlines the methodology, observations, and results for each task conducted in **Exercise 2** of the CSST106 course.
 The exercise involves feature extraction and matching using Python and OpenCV.